mvillalobosc/Lab2IA/Phyli/README.md

-# Phily
+# Phyli

-**Phily** is a static, browser-based phylogenetic tree viewer for Newick files.
+**Phyli** is a static, browser-based phylogenetic tree viewer for Newick files.
 It parses tree data directly in the browser, renders the result as SVG, supports rectangular and radial layouts, and exports publication-ready graphics without requiring a backend server.

 The current implementation is a self-contained `index.html` application with embedded CSS and JavaScript.
 It can be published as a GitHub Pages site, hosted on any static web server, or deployed under an Apache subdirectory with optional rewrite support.